-Though each type of module will offer a range of differing options, there are two basic but important options tabs to be found in every module; Module and Menu Assignment, which offer four core options; title, show/hide title, position, and menu assignment.
+Though each type of module will offer a range of different options, there are two basic but important options tabs to be found in every module; Module and Menu Assignment, which offer four core options; title, show/hide title, position, and menu assignment.
 The basic options for each frontpage module will be provided at the beginning of each module's relevant section, with the more complex module-specific settings following.

 Each module covered in this section will include the following information:

-- Module Desciption - A short description of the the module and how it is used on the frontpage, along with a link to a screenshot of the complete module settings should you prefer to match the configuration by sight rather than by following the guide.
+- Module Desciption - A short description of the module and how it is used on the front page, along with a link to a screenshot of the complete module settings should you prefer to match the configuration by sight rather than by following the guide.
 Note that in the case of custom HTML modules the HTML code that needs to be added to the module will be included in the Main Configuration section described below.

 - Basic Settings - Provides the basic configuration details, including the module type that should be selected from the list of available modules when creating a new module, and the title, show/hide title, position and menu assignment settings as used in the demo.

 - Main Configuration - Covers the module-specific settings, such as configuring the News Show Pro layouts, or providing the code to be added to a Custom HTML module.

 With these sections, you will be able to accurately match the demo layout.
 Now on to the modules!

 To creat a shop page like in the demo site > Open Menu > Add new menu > Virtuemart > Front page